rux616/Portable-Junk-Recycler-Mk-2/Docs/Portable Junk Recycler Mk 2/README.md

 **From vanilla:**
 - Chemistry Station

-Note that one of the options is "Dynamic", which will automatically attempt to use the following workbenches with decreasing priority:
+Note that the default option is "Dynamic", which will automatically attempt to use the following workbenches with decreasing priority:
 - Utility Workbench (Standalone Workbenches)
 - Utility Station (ECO)
-- Utility Workbench (AWKCR)
+- Utility Workbench (AWKCR v5.0+)
 - Chemistry Station (vanilla)

 ([TOC](#table-of-contents))